-1. Member States may apply a 50 % weighting to property leasing transactions concluded no later than 1 January 2001 concerning assets for business use situated in the country of the head office and governed by statutory provisions whereby the lessor retains full ownership of the rented asset until the tenant exercises his option to purchase.
+89/647/EEC Article 11 (4) and (5) (as amended by 98/32/EC Article 1 (2) and (3)) 2.
+Member States may apply a 50 % risk weighting to property leasing transactions concluded before 31 December 2006 and concerning assets for business use situated in the country of the head office and governed by statutory provisions whereby the lessor retains full ownership of the rented asset until the tenant exercises his option to purchase.
+Member States shall inform the Commission of the use they make of this paragraph.

-89/299/EEC Article 4a (as amended by 92/16/EEC, Article 1) 2.
-Article 43 (3) shall not affect the competent authorities' recognition of bilateral contracts for novation concluded concerning:
+89/647/EEC Article 11 (4) and (5) (as amended by 98/32/EC Article 1 (2) and (3))

+3. Article 43 (3) shall not affect the competent authorities' recognition of bilateral contracts for novation concluded concerning: